emericg/toolBLEx/README.md

 #### Features

-- host adapters info
+- Bluetooth host adapters info
 - RSSI graph / proximity graph (BLE and classic)
-- device scanner (BLE and classic)
+- Device scanner (BLE and classic)
-- device advertisement and services explorer (BLE)
+- Device advertisement and services explorer (BLE)
-- read/write device services data (BLE)
+- Read/write on device characteristics (BLE)
-- export device info: advertisement packets, services and characteristics (with or without values)
+- Export device info: advertisement packets, services and characteristics (with or without values)
-- frequency analyzer (ONLY if you have an Ubertooth One)
+- Frequency analyzer (ONLY if you have an Ubertooth One)

 #### Download